CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 rate for CT.
 Need a new PUMS file in hierarchical format, widdled down to household level.*

+As far as average mortgage rates, the team had no good source for this, just said to Google it.
+I think I should take an average of a few years since rates are super low today.
+Try HMDA?

 Here’s a quick crappy table of the occupied units by cost band and county.
 Still working on this.